Why Strength Training Athletes should try Qigong for Mobility

 Thoracic spine mobility is essential for rotational movements and overhead lifting and pulling.
 Limited mobility in the thoracic spine can lead to compensatory patterns, pain, and injury in the joints below and above: the vertebrae of the lumbar spine, scapula, and cervical spine (neck).
 Ignoring thoracic spine mobility can derail your training plan and hold you back from achieving your potential.

 Articulating with the ribs, the thoracic spine is the middle segment of your vertebral column.
 Your thoracic spine is capable of flexion, extension, lateral flexion, and rotation.
-Combined with hip and shoulder mobilisation, exercises to restore thoracic extension and rotation can help you safely and effectively achieve new gains.
+Combined with hip and shoulder mobilization, exercises to restore thoracic extension and rotation can help you safely and effectively achieve new gains.

 Thoracic Spine Mobility Exercise: The Dragon (5 Element Qigong)